aneurinsmith/Logger/README.md

 ## Output sinks

-Each output sink has a corresponding inline factory for easy instantiation.\
+Each output sink has a corresponding inline factory for easy instantiation.
-Once linked to a logger with `add_sink()`, all messages recieved by the parent logger will be redirected to the sink.
  * `LOG::fStreamSink`
  * `LOG::oStreamSink`
  * `LOG::consoleSink`